openshift/enhancements/enhancements/kube-apiserver/stale-clusteroperators-detection.md

 Instead of relying on
 "lastTransitionTime" will introduce this field and use it as "heart-beat".
 This will require **all** operators to update this field correctly and multiply the writes significantly.

+Another alternative is to use lease inspection based on explicitly named leases in the .status.relatedResources for each clusteroperator.
+This alternative resolves the additional heartbeat problem and doesn't require a logic change since operators already provide .status.relatedResources.
+Every operator would need updating to include their lease and the staleness checker navigates through and inspects leases.
+This is preferred, but takes significantly longer to produce value.
+The tradeoff of flapping message and 4.13 value versus not-flapping message and value in a nebulous future release is not clean or obvious: staff-eng holds the keys, but will heavily weight the kube-apiserver team recommendation.